SECTION 1 – GENERAL REQUIREMENTS

 2.02 Manual Transfer Switches:

-A. Manual transfer switch shall consist of (2) two mechanically-interlocked molded case circuit breakers, cam-style male connectors, power distribution block and grounding terminals, all housed within a padlockable enclosure.
+A. Manual transfer switch shall consist of (2) two mechanically-interlocked molded case circuit breakers; kirk-locks are not acceptable, cam-style male connectors, power distribution block and grounding terminals, all housed within a padlockable enclosure.

 B. Manual transfer switch enclosure shall be Type 3R, constructed of continuous seam-welded, powder coated galvanneal steel.
 The main access shall be through an interlocked, hinged door that extends the full height of the enclosure.
 Access for portable generator cables with female cam-style plugs shall be via a) drawn flange cable entry openings in the bottom of enclosure for wall mount units, or b) hinged lower door for pad mount units.
 A hinged flap door shall be provided to cover the cable openings when cables are not connected; the hinged flap door shall allow cable entry only after the main access door has been opened.
 Enclosure shall be powder coated after fabrication; color shall be wrinkle gray RAL 7035.